 The recoverable amount of this CGU was based on fair value less costs of disposal, estimated using discounted cash flows.
-The fair value measurement was categorised as a Level 3 fair value based on the inputs in the valuation technique used.
+The fair value measurement was categorized as a Level 3 fair value based on the inputs in the valuation technique used.

 The key assumptions used in the estimation of the recoverable amount are set out below.
-The values assigned to the key assumptions represent management's assessment of future trends in the relevant industries and have been based on historical data from both external and internal sources.
+Key assumptions are determined based on management experience, expectation of future outcome taking into account past experience adjusted for anticipated growth, historical data and industry norms.

-Discount rate 14
+Discount rate 15%

-Budgeted EBITDA growth rate

-Year 2 to Year 4 - 10% & 1% thereafter
+Revenue growth rate Year 2 to Year 4 - 10% & 1% thereafter